-Finding a company that regular sports a zero net-debt position on its balance sheet has not been easy over the past few years.
-The big technology firms look like the obvious exception to that rule, as do the large payment processors.
+Finding a company that regularly sports a zero net debt position has not been easy over the past few years.
+The big technology firms look like the obvious exceptions to that rule, as do the large payment processors.
 That brings me to Mastercard (MA) stock, which ended the first quarter around 20% lower than it started.
 Aside from the insane profitability metrics, the state of its balance sheet ought to give anyone seeking a save haven some comfort.

 The Balance Sheet

 That leads me to the second point: the balance sheet.
 Perhaps because of these dual threats, plus the sheer amount of cash it generates, Mastercard has maintained a fortress-like balance sheet.
 A quick look at the numbers tells you all you need to know.
 At the end of last year it reported gross debt of around $8,500m, which falls to just $850m after stripping out almost $7,700m worth of cash and short-term investments.
 The resulting net debt figure works out to around six weeks’ worth of post-tax profit here.